carbonplan/ocr/docs/methods/fire-risk/overview.md

 **Interpretation guidance**: The risk score at a given address should be understood as risk to a generic building at that location, leaving it to users to assess how their actual building compares to that generic baseline.

-For validation approaches and uncertainty quantification, see [Validation and Uncertainty](./validation-and-uncertainty.ipynb).

 ## References and Further Reading

 ### Primary Data Sources